-Do you want to know more about what is happening at the RSPCA in York?
-Then sign up here to receive our monthly email newsletter.
+If you want to know more about what is happening in the York, Harrogate branch; sign up here to receive our monthly email newsletter.

 The winning numbers are:-